codepath/web103_finalproject/planning/user_stories.md

 ## Outline User Roles

-# Owner

-The "Owner" is the family board creator with administrative control.
+1. Owner: The "Owner" is the family board creator with administrative control.
 They can create, delete, add family members, and manage board settings.

-# Family Member

-A "Family Member" can interact with the family board, viewing, adding, and updating tasks without administrative privileges.
+2. A "Family Member" can interact with the family board, viewing, adding, and updating tasks without administrative privileges.

 ## Draft User Stories